 Why Globalization Partners

-Establishing a branch office or subsidiary in Latvia to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Latvia to engage a small team is time-consuming, expensive and complex.
 Latvian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Latvia.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
 Our Latvia PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Latvia, please contact us.